dns-stats/draft-dns-capture-format/draft-ietf-dnsop-dns-capture-format.md

 ||
 interfaces | Array of text strings | Identifiers of the interfaces used for collection.
 ||
 server-addresses | Array of byte strings | Server collection IP addresses.
-Hint for downstream analysers.
+Hint for downstream analysers; does not affect collection.
 ||
 vlan-ids | Array of unsigned | Identifiers of VLANs selected for collection.
 ||
-filter | Text string | tcpdump [@pcap] style filter for input.
+filter | Text string | 'tcpdump' [@pcap] style filter for input.
 ||
 query-options | Unsigned | Bit flags indicating sections in Query packets to be collected.
  | | Bit 0.
 Collect second and subsequent question sections.